-The Panama Canal is an artificial waterway that cuts across the Isthmus of Panama and connects the Atlantic Ocean with the Pacific Ocean.
-It is a lock-type canal, owned and administered by the Republic of Panama.
-The American Society of Civil Engineers has ranked the Panama Canal one of the seven wonders of the modern world.
+The Panama Canal is an artificial waterway that cuts across the Isthmus of Panama and connects the Atlantic and Pacific oceans.
+It is a lock-type canal owned and administered by the Republic of Panama.

+It is one of the most strategic artificial waterways in the world and one of the most significant and most challenging engineering projects ever undertaken.
+The American Society of Civil Engineers has ranked the Panama Canal as one of the seven wonders of the modern world.

-Savings of up to 3,500 nautical miles (6,500 km) are also made on voyages between one coast of North America and ports on the other side of South America.
+Savings of up to 6,500 km (3,500 nautical miles) are also made on voyages between one coast of North America and ports on the other side of South America.

 Ships sailing between Europe and East Asia or Australia can save as much as 3,700 km (2,000 nautical miles) using the canal.